duneanalytics/docs/docs/getting-started/index.md

 To reach out to this pool of freelancers, you can [**fill out this questionnaire**](http://bounties.dune.com) and hopefully freelancers will get back to you in little to no time.
 If that yields no results, posting the bounty on relevant social channels and spreading it in your networks may help.

 If hiring a freelancer for the first time, please be sure to review their past work and Dashboards to verify that they are indeed capable of the kind of problem solving you need.

+## Additional Tools and Support

+Check out our [Support](../resources/support-feedback.md) page to learn the best way to get help if you can't find the answers you're looking for in our docs.

+And give our [Wizard Tools](../resources/wizard-tools.md) page a gander to learn more about all the awesome non-Dune tools our wizards use to make 🎇.